Career conversations with students toolkit

 Career research and exploration

 - Wois.org: The Washington Occupation Information System provides career interest assessments, occupational information, education needed for occupations, salary information and occupational outlook.
 Students need a site key to access the database off campus.
-Site Key: cmx131
+Ask Career Services for the site key needed to access this resource off campus (changes each September.

 - ONET: This occupational information site, Sponsored by US Dept. of Labor/Employment and Training Administration, provides information on occupational outlook, summary, training, education, work styles, interests, and related occupations.